java main methodjava main method

 public

 public is a so-called visibility modifier.
-A class and the main() method it contains must be public so that the JVM can call the main() method and thus execute the program code it contains.
+A class and the main() method it contains must be public so that the JVM can call the main() method and execute the code it contains.

 static

-Object orientation differentiates between static methods and instance methods.
-Static methods can be called without having to create an instance of the class surrounding them – i.e., an object.
+Object orientation distinguishes between static methods and instance methods.
+Static methods can be called without creating an instance of the surrounding class – that is, an object.
 Instance methods, on the other hand, can only be called on an object.

-The main() method in Java must be static so that it can be called without instantiating the class – i.e. without creating an object of this class.
+The main() method in Java must be static so that it can be called without instantiating the class – that is, without creating an object of this class.

 void

-Methods can return values, e.g., Math.random() returns a random number.
-However, a main() method has no return value.
-And this is precisely what is indicated by the identifier void.
+Methods can return values – for example, the Math.random() method returns a random number.
+A main() method, however, has no return value.
+And that is exactly what the void keyword indicates.

 String[] args

 This is a parameter of the method.
-String[] ist der Typ des Parameters: ein String-Array.
-And args is the name of the parameter.
+String[] is the parameter's type: a String array.
+And args is the parameter's name.
 This name may be changed.
-When starting a program, so-called command line parameters can be passed, e.g., like this:
+When a program is started, so-called command-line arguments can be passed, for example, like this:

 java HelloWorld.java happy coders out thereCode language: plaintext (plaintext)

-These parameters are passed to the main() method as a string array and can be read and printed there, for example:
+These arguments are passed to the main() method as a String array and can be read and printed there, for example, like this:

 public class HelloWorld {